myst-templates/plain_typst_book/README.md

 aside.typ is a file that helps to convert MyST aside to Typst notes.

-You can specify a logo and a cover in your myst.yml file.
+You can specify a logo, cover and ToC_depth in your myst.yml file.

-  options:
+- options:
-    logo: logo.svg
+  - logo: logo.svg    // replace with your own logo, at top of the paper
-    cover: Cover.PNG
+  - cover: Cover.PNG  // replace with your own cover image
+  - ToC_depth: 2      // set depth of the table of contents, 2 by default

 The cover will be placed on the cover page, the logo will be placed in the header of each page.